eodenyire/Modern-Data-Engineering-2021/CS fundamentals/0001  Basic terminal usage/Readme.md

 # Topics Covered:

-<b>Introduction to the Command-Line Interface (CLI):</></p>
+<b>Introduction to the Command-Line Interface (CLI):</b></p>

-Understanding the purpose and benefits of using the CLI.
+- Understanding the purpose and benefits of using the CLI.
-Differentiating between CLI and graphical user interfaces (GUIs).
+- Differentiating between CLI and graphical user interfaces (GUIs).
-Brief history of command-line interfaces.
+- Brief history of command-line interfaces.

-Navigating the File System:
+Navigating the File System:</b></p>

-Using commands like ls, cd, and pwd to navigate and explore the file system.
+- Using commands like ls, cd, and pwd to navigate and explore the file system.
-Understanding the directory structure, paths, and current working directory.
+- Understanding the directory structure, paths, and current working directory.
+-
-File and Directory Operations:
+File and Directory Operations:</b></p>

-Creating and deleting directories with mkdir and rmdir.
+Creating and deleting directories with mkdir and rmdir.</p>
-Creating, copying, moving, and deleting files with touch, cp, mv, and rm.
+Creating, copying, moving, and deleting files with touch, cp, mv, and rm.</p>

-Text Manipulation:
+Text Manipulation:</b></p>

 Viewing file content using cat and less.
 Searching within files using grep.
 Redirecting input and output with > and >>.
-Text Editors:
+Text Editors:</b></p>

 Introduction to basic text editors like Nano or Vim.
 Editing and saving files using a text editor.